Watering and Tearing of Eyes

 1. Non-Surgical Treatments

-• Artificial Tears – Helps manage dry eye syndrome and prevent reflex tearing.
+• Artificial Tears – Help manage dry eye syndrome and prevent reflex tearing.

 • Medications – Anti-inflammatory or antihistamine eye drops for allergies and infections.